 whitespace facet

-recursively-defined types and elements (defined by way of type, group, or element references)
+Recursively-defined types and elements (defined by way of type, group, or element references)

 XSD Facets, min/maxOccurs, default, and fixed

 XSD element declarations and references can carry several attributes and properties that express constraints on the described data.
 These constraints are mainly use for validation but are also used by the dfdl:checkConstraints DFDL expression language function.
 These attributes and properties include: